AlexPoltak/vrs_cvicenie_3/README.md

 > __Note__
 > Profile mode is activated by "Profiles" button in right menu

+- In default cut(ZX projection), aerial(XY projection) profiles are displayed.
+- Sideway(ZY projection) is displayed with sideway button

 1. To set another cursor, call **setCursorFromList** with "true" in input on map QFrame: